What is TRiO

 - Financial Aid Advising

-- Tutoring in English, Math, Intro to Higher Ed and computer fundamentals
+- Tutoring in subjects such as English, Math, Intro to Higher Ed and computer fundamentals

 - Financial and college survival workshops